isdzulqor/cakcuk/README.md

 	  Example: --noResponse
 ```
 ### Scope - ACL
 Create, edit, and delete Scopes aka access control list (ACL) for users and commands.
-It's useful for managing certain custom commands that belongs to certain groups.
+It's useful for managing certain custom commands that belong to certain groups.
 For example, you create two Scopes for `developer` and `infra`.
-You want to make the users and commands that belong to `developer` can't be accessed by `infra` users, and vice versa.
+You want to make the users and commands that belong to the `developer` can't be accessed by `infra` users, and vice versa.

-The default scope for command is public scope.
+The default scope for the command is public.
 Commands in public scope can be accessed by anyone in your workspace.
 Please keep in mind, that Scope creation on Playground also has 5 minutes expiration time.

 [Just Play Scope!](http://cakcuk.io/#/docs/scopeCommand)
 ```